AurelienLoyer/Domoticz_Plugins_Manager/broadlink-wifi-IR-python/README.md

 Python control for Broadlink RM2 IR controllers
 ===============================================

+Bridge to connect all IR device over Wifi !
+You can use locatrm script to find easily your BroadLink Ip and Mac adresse.

 A simple Python API for controlling IR controllers from [Broadlink](http://www.ibroadlink.com/rm/).
 At present, only RM Pro (referred to as RM2 in the codebase) and A1 sensor platform devices are supported.
 There is currently no support for the cloud API.